New Isn’t Always Better: The Magic of Refreshing Old Content

 Posts lose traffic overtime, for several reasons:

-After it hit a plateau, an article will max out on search volume and number of keywords it can rank for.
+After hitting a plateau, an article will max out on search volume and number of keywords it can rank for.

 This strategy is not only very expensive, but also inefficient.